By: Claire Wilson. Last Updated: April 2022

 • You can work at a pace that suits you

-• You don’t have to waste money or time on travel costs, no parking charges and no books to buy
+• You don’t have to waste money or time on travel costs or parking charges

 The Biggest Challenges of Online Courses